How to Upgrade an ERC-721 Token with OpenZeppelin UUPS Proxies and Hardhat (Part 3)

 Deploy your contract:

-npx hardhat run scripts/deploy-upgradeable.js --network testnet
+npx hardhat run scripts/deploy-upgradeable.ts --network testnet

 Make sure to copy the smart contract address for your ERC-721 token.